 - Australian Industrial Energy (AIE)

 - Pacific National

 - AAT

 - Grain Terminal

 - Qube (establishing an operation at Berth 103)

-- Soya Biodiesel (potential facility in the area north of the Settlement Lagoon).

 It is likely that GGBF movements are occurring across the Port Kembla Harbour northern inner harbour precinct (refer Figure 2).
 Accordingly, there is potential for GGBF to appear on other port users' premises and the associated legal obligations will pertain to the responsible party.
 Further to Port Kembla Port Corporation and BlueScope Steel, who are already represented in the stakeholder group, involvement and support will be sought from other port users such as the Grain Terminal, AIE and AAT.